Peter Hatzoglou

-Peter Hatzoglou (born 27 November 1998) is an Australian cricketer and chartered financial analyst.
-Hatzoglou was born to a Greek father, with a family originating from Kozani in Greece, and a mother from North Macedonia He is known for his idiosyncratic bowling action, ability to bowl topspinners, sliders and googlies as well as the ability to bowl from a high release point at high pace.
+Peter Hatzoglou (born 27 November 1998) is an Australian cricketer.
+Hatzoglou was born in Melbourne, to a father whose family came from Kozani in Greece, and a mother from North Macedonia.
+He is known for his idiosyncratic bowling action, ability to bowl topspinners, sliders and googlies as well as the ability to bowl from a high release point at high pace.

 Career

-He was only playing at local level by the age of 18 and had never appeared in a state cricket age-group team by that time.
+Hatzoglou was only playing at the local level by the age of 18 and had never appeared in a state cricket age-group team by that time.
 In 2016, after completing his exams, he joined the Sunshine Heights Cricket Club in Victoria and became club treasurer.
 He later represented Melbourne University Cricket Cub in 2017 in a third-grade premier cricket tournament.
-He first appeared in any form of club cricket match in the UK was way back in 2019 when he played for Ashton-on-Mercy Cricket Club as an overseas player in the fourth division of the Cheshire County Cricket League.
-He ended up the 2019 Cheshire Cricket League by grabbing 41 scalps at incredible bowling average of 18.39.
-He also toured UK with the Australian Universities XI for a cricket tour in the UK in 2019.
-It was former Australian cricketer Cameron White who strongly pushed for Hatzoglou's selection after watching him play during a Victorian Premier cricket match in 2019.
+He first appeared in a club cricket match in 2019, when he played for Ashton-on-Mersey Cricket Club as an overseas player in the fourth division of the Cheshire County Cricket League.
+He ended up in the 2019 Cheshire Cricket League by grabbing 41 scalps at an incredible bowling average of 18.39.
+He also toured the UK with the Australian Universities XI for a cricket tour in the UK in 2019.
+It was former Australian cricketer Cameron White who strongly pushed for Hatzoglou's selection after watching him play during a Victorian Premier Cricket match in 2019.
 He also played for South Australian Premier Cricket team Prospect.

 In December 2020, Hatzoglou signed with the Melbourne Renegades.
-He found his way into the first XI of Melbourne Renegades squad as a local replacement player for Will Sutherland with the latter having withdrawn from the 2020–21 Big Bash League season after being named in Australian A squad against touring Indian test squad during that summer.
+He found his way into the first XI of the Melbourne Renegades squad as a local replacement player for Will Sutherland with the latter having withdrawn from the 2020–21 Big Bash League season after being named in the Australian A squad against the touring Indian test squad during that summer.
 He received a phone call from Melbourne Renegades coach Michael Klinger in order to get a confirmation on whether he could join the team as a local replacement player.
 Before his surprise call-up, he was pursuing degrees in both finance and international relations as well as working as a data analyst for the financial services firm, KPMG.
 He made his Twenty20 debut on 12 December 2020, taking two wickets.
 He made rapid strides from playing in third-grade premier cricket competitions to top-tier professional cricket competitions within a space of two and half years with a big breakthrough coming at the Big Bash League.